 Major lighting types you can work with are sun or directional lighting, point lighting as achieved through bulbs that can be accompanied by lampshades, fluorescent lighting, and other illumination modes.
 You can also import IES lighting data which facilitates simulation of illumination types used commonly around us along with all their peculiarities.

 You would have a pleasant experience while working with scene lighting.
-Whatever you could accomplish in real world with various types of lighting sources can be simulated in 3DS to the same extent and even can be stepped up for heightened appeal.
-Subtracting lighting sources from selected regions or creating multiple passes with vivid lighting for rendering is a breeze.
+Whatever you could accomplish in the real world with various types of lighting sources can be simulated in 3DS to the same extent and even can be stepped up for heightened appeal.
 You can also create a composite canvas of renders using Photoshop.

 Finalizing the production

-In the post production phase, you need to swiftly fix any discrepancies in the final versions which would be delivered for publishing.
-Still images are refined through Photoshop whereas animated versions are tweaked and packaged through software like After effects.
-You have the flexibility to get you scene rendered in numerous passes within 3DS.
-This helps you gain insights into the slow rendering decisions which are encumbering the swift publishing of posts.
+In the post-production phase, you need to swiftly fix any discrepancies in the final versions which would be delivered for publishing.
+Still, images are refined through Photoshop whereas animated versions are tweaked and packaged through software like After Effects.
+This helps you to gain insights into the slow rendering decisions which are encumbering the swift publishing of posts.
 Just weed out those slower sections and substitute them with faster variations for optimal results.
 You can accomplish this by separately rendering each element like individual or group lights within the scene.
-The resultant pictures can be stacked in Photoshop with the help of Lighten Blend Mode for dynamically fine tuning the lighting of the room’s interior in final post.
+The resultant pictures can be stacked in Photoshop with the help of Lighten Blend Mode for dynamically fine tuning the lighting of the room’s interior in the final post.
 The appeal of interior renderings is effectively enhanced with segregated renderings.